niaid/metagenote/README.md

 metadata reporting so that these samples can be reanalyzed to independently assess the veracity of the conclusions.

 # Metadata Standardization in METAGENOTE #
-The NCBI SRA (Sequence Read Archive) promises great biological insight if one could analyze the data in the aggregate.
-However, the metadata submitted to the SRA remain largely underutilized because of the poor structure of the data associated with each sample.
-The SRA generally does not define a standardized set of terms that should be used to describe the biological samples.
+The SRA promises great biological insight if metadata can be analyzed in aggregate.
+However, the metadata submitted to the SRA remain underutilized because of the poor structure of the data associated with each sample.
+The SRA generally does not enforce a standardized set of terms that should be used to describe the biological samples.
 As a consequence, the metadata include many synonyms, spelling variants and references to outside sources of information.
-It has been difficult to perform large-scale analyses that study the relationships between molecular processes and phenotype across diverse diseases, tissues and cell types present in the SRA.
+It has been difficult to perform large-scale analyses that identify the relationships between molecular processes and phenotype across diverse diseases, tissues and cell types present in the SRA.
 A major component of biological metadata is the sample attributes.
 Sample attributes define the material under investigation and can include sample characteristics such as cell type, collection site and phenotypic information like disease state.
 Since a single sample can be used in multiple experiments and be subjected to different technologies and treatments, information regarding such methodology aspects generally appears on the experimental metadata.

 Standardized descriptions for metadata, such as <q>Minimum Information about a (Meta)Genome Sequence (MIGS/MIMS/MIMARKS)</q>, was first developed by the [Genomic Standards Consortium (GSC)](https://press3.mcs.anl.gov/gensc/).
 The goal of GSC standard